lukifer23/StreetSpec/README.md

 ## Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed contribution guidelines.

+Quick checklist:
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run `npm run lint` and `npm run typecheck`
+4. Run `npm run validate` (type checking, linting, and tests)
+5. Update documentation if needed
-5. Submit a pull request
+6. Submit a pull request

 ## License